I’ve picked up the first two issues of the new TV GUIDE and I have to say, it’s

 If BookExpo is where new books and dreams are born, then the Chicago International

-Remainder & Overstock Book Exposition (CIROBE).
+Remainder & Overstock Book Exposition (CIROBE). is where

 they go to die.
 Bookseller Robert Gray talks on his blog about the big sales expo for